molecule/molecule.github.io/index.md

         link: /project/good-person

 newsfeed:
     -
+        content: This summer has been a bit of a struggle, health-wise.
+Still working on lots of projects but having a tough time because I spend so much time recovering from migraines.
+        date: 10 Aug 2018
+    -
         content: Getting ready for a long vacation in Hawai'i!
 Kayaking, snorkeling, seeing the Na Pali coast...and enjoying some relaxation with my honey love.
         date: 11 May 2018